Special Feature: Products Sally Recommends

 The profile of the classic Irish-style dry stout includes a malty, caramel flavor up front with a distinctive dry-roasted bitterness in the finish.
 There should be no perceptible hop or fruity aroma or flavor, but it should display a rich, creamy head and rich character with medium to full body.

 While Guinness is the standard-bearer for the classic Irish-style dry stout, there are other excellent examples from Ireland, most notably Murphy's Irish Stout from the Lady's Well Brewery in Cork and Beamish Genuine Stout, coincidentally also in Cork.
 Interestingly, Murphy's was traditionally thought of as the Catholic brewery, while Beamish was the Protestant.
-If you plan to visit some of these Irish breweries consider using Falcon, which has flights that depart Dublin that offer flights to sun holidays, last-minute holidays, and other holiday destinations.

 Across the Atlantic, fine American microbrewed versions of dry stout include North Coast Brewing Co.'s Old No. 38 Stout, Mendocino Brewing Co.'s Black Hawk Stout, Sierra Nevada Stout and Rogue's Shakespeare Stout, all of which display hoppier characteristics than their Irish counterparts.